jhspetersson/fselect/README.md

 Or by owner's or group's name:

     fselect user, group, path from /home/user where user = mike or group = mike

+Find special files:

+    fselect path from /tmp where is_pipe = true fselect path from /tmp where is_socket = 1

 Finally limit the results: